Seven Unhealthy Coping Mechanisms That Are Keeping You From Moving Forward

 4. Running away

 All humans have the “fight-or-flight” response that serves to protect us against inevitable stress and threats to our survival.
 Sometimes, the best thing to do to get out of a dangerous situation is to flee, but running away only helps you to be safe at the moment.
 You are unable to run away from the emotions you experience after the trauma or tragedy has occurred.
 Eventually, you will need to face the event, no matter how far you try to psychologically run from it.
-When the thought of confronting these memories or feeling overwhelms you, know you can talk to a mental health therapist to help you make this difficult journey.
+When the thought of confronting these memories or feelings overwhelms you, know you can talk to a mental health therapist to help you make this difficult journey.

 5. Smoking

 Smoking is another negative habit that may bring you temporary stress relief but inflicts a significant amount of harm.
-That is because smoking has a whole lot of negative connotations.
+That is because smoking has a whole lot of negative consequences and connotations.
 Where you are going to get a momentary stress release (as most people claim when it comes to smoking), you’re not going to get anything else.
 When the smoke clears (literally), you’re going to be facing a lot of health problems to go along with everything else that you’re now trying to get through.
 It’s not worth it.

 6. Sleeping

 Sleep is a necessary component of brain and body health, but if you find yourself sleeping in excess amounts, you may be using it as a maladaptive coping mechanism.
 If you choose to sleep or find yourself excessively fatigued when faced with stress or trauma, you may be using sleep to cope.
 After all, you are unable to think about your problems when you are sleeping, right?
-Unfortunately, when you awake you most likely will feel the weight of the issue returning.
+Unfortunately, when you’re awake you most likely will feel the weight of the issue returning.
 Keep in mind that excessive fatigue and sleepiness can be an indicator of a serious medical or mental health condition.
 Speak with a medical professional to talk about your symptoms so they can help identify the true cause.

 7. Eating habits